KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/thesis_guidelines/thesis_report.md

 Describe the ramifications of your work with respect to sustainability and ethics.
 Considering ethics, you can, for instance, describe how you have navigated the law, responsible disclosure, etc.

 ## Results
-Summarize all the identified attack vectors.
+Summarize all the identified attack vectors in you threat traceability matrix.
 For each, note
+ - the threat agent,
+ - the affected asset,
+ - the attack,
+ - the attack surface,
+ - the attack goal,
+ - the attack impact, if successful,
+ - potential security controls
- - whether you have explored it (if you haven't, refer the reader to the location in the report where you motivate that delimitation),
+ - whether you have attempted this attack (if you have, refer the reader to the appropriate section; if you haven't, refer the reader to the location in the report where you motivate that delimitation),
- - the criticality of potential vulnerabilitites,
+ - estimated probability of success
- - the confidence of your assessment, and refer the reader to the location in the report where you motivate your degree of confidence.
+ - the confidence of your success probability assessment (refer the reader to the location in the report where you motivate your degree of confidence).

 ## Conclusions
 How secure is the system?